themattbirch/Portfolio/src/content/posts/tips-boost-website-on-page-seo.md

 Optimizing for mobile is extremely important now that Google is utilizing mobile-first indexing.
 Make sure to compress and re-size images, as well as minimize scripts and large elements on a web page.

-## Summary: Key website on-page SEO factors to address
+## Key On-Page SEO Factors To Address For Your Website

 Business owners tend to avoid dealing with technical issues, as it's not fun, trendy or creative, such as brand strategy or social media marketing, but that's a huge mistake.